 We are interested in posing broad questions of ancient texts and the cultures that are reflected in and constructed by them, such as notions of artistic production, beauty, truth, justice, transmission, personhood, the self and the other, identity, community, and the religious imagination.

 To learn more, see our recommended further reading.

 What we do

-Core members of this group are founders and chairs of key program units within the Society of Biblical Literature, including Philology in Hebrew Studies and Book History program units.
+Core members of this group are founders and chairs of key program units within the Society of Biblical Literature, including Philology in Hebrew Studies and Book History and Biblical Literature program units.